 Policies in relation to slavery and human trafficking

 For over ten years, Bunzl has adhered to a comprehensive suite of corporate responsibility policies that cover key impacts to our business.
 Our Employees policy requires all businesses to develop policies which reflect the UN Universal Declaration of Human Rights and local legislative requirements together with other Group standards.
 Our Suppliers policy and Supplier code of conduct also require compliance with internationally recognised minimum requirements for workers’ welfare and conditions of employment as defined by the International Labour Organization or the Ethical Trading Initiative, which specifically prohibit forced labour i.e. slavery and human trafficking.

 Our Employees policy is implemented and monitored by a team of human resource professionals and is reviewed by our internal auditors who periodically visit Bunzl locations and audit the operations to ensure that they meet the relevant standards.
 In addition we have a “Speak Up” policy providing a dedicated confidential reporting mechanism where employees can raise issues of concern.

 Further details of our policies can be found in the Responsibility section of the Bunzl plc website.

 Due diligence processes in relation to slavery and human trafficking in supply chains

-• All of our senior staff, including managers and procurement and sales executives, are required to complete the corporate responsibility e-learning modules that have been developed.
-These include information on our policies regarding corporate responsibility.
-Compliance is monitored by our HR departments.
+All of our senior staff, including managers and procurement and sales executives, are required to complete the corporate responsibility e-learning modules that have been developed.
+One of these training modules specifically covers social risks, including modern slavery.
+The training helps our employees to understand and recognise social risk issues that might occur in our supply chain and informs them of the appropriate actions that should be taken if such issues are found.
+Completion of the training modules is monitored by our HR departments.